Geisinger College of Health Sciences: Education

+Geisinger Aquisition

 On September 28, 2016, Geisinger Health System announced it had acquired the Commonwealth Medical College.
 The acquisition integrated aspects of the health system, such as residency training programs, into TCMC, and also introduced new Master's programs.
 Additionally, TCMC was renamed Geisinger Commonwealth School of Medicine.

 In September 2021, Geisinger announced that Julie Byerley, M.D., M.P.H., will serve as the new president and dean of the Geisinger Commonwealth School of Medicine, executive vice president and chief academic officer, effective January 1, 2022.
 She succeeds Steven Scheinman, M.D., who has served as the president and dean of the School of Medicine since 2012.

+In September 2022, Geisinger's educational and research programs were brought together under the newly formed Geisinger College of Health Sciences.
+Geisinger Commonwealth remained the name of the medical school within the broader college.

-Admissions and academics
+Admissions & Academics

 Entry into the Geisinger Commonwealth School of Medicine is competitive, with 5,992 applications received for a class size of 111 in 2022.
 The MD Class of 2026 had an average MCAT score of 511.62 and GPA of 3.75 on admission.
 Twelve percent of the class is from groups historically underrepresented in medicine, and 71% of the 108 students in the class are from Pennsylvania.
 Twenty-nine percent of the class is specifically from northeastern Pennsylvania and north central Pennsylvania.

 In 2021, the school launched the Total Health Curriculum, designed to align the medical school program with the Geisinger Health System.
 Graduates complete objectives in 6 major categories (patients, families and communities, professional identity, health system science, critical thinking, clinical skills, and knowledge for practice).
 The Total Health Curriculum is unique in that it includes 6 longitudinal themes (Social Justice and Health Equity, Health System Citizenship, Primary Care, Personal and Professional Development, Community Immersion and Population Health), intended to prepare graduates for 21st-century practice.